toribnax/swe432tomcat/README.md

 After getting a new or existing `connection`, preparing a statement to insert a row in table `entries`, the order of values set follow the sequence determined by the tuple `(name, age)` in the statement: `statement.setString(1, name)` is concatenated where the first question mark is in `(?, ?)` and ` statement.setInt(2, age)` to the second.

 Finally,  `statement.executeUpdate();` will attempt to insert the row, if no errors are thrown, it does not mean it succeded, the return value of the method is a count of the affected rows, in this context `1` should be successfully inserted one row.

 **Important:** Prepared statements prevent some types of SQL injection attacks.
-Using other API methods to do so will let your server vulnerable.
+Using other API methods to do so will let your server vulnerable. more details in the next sections.

-### 6. Queryng data from the database
+### 6. Querying data from the database
 ```Java
 public String getAllAsHTMLTable(){
         Statement statement = null;